How Long Do Drug Test Results Take?

 What Factors Affect Drug Testing Times?

-• What type of drug is being tested
+• The type of drug being tested

-• Whether the initial results come back positive or negative
+• Whether results are positive or negative

-• Lab procedures
+• Lab procedures and confirmation requirements

-• Lab location
+• Lab location and workload

 Signs of Substance Use Disorder

-• Experiencing strong cravings for a substance
+• Strong cravings for a substance

-• Using substances in risky or dangerous situations (such as while driving)
+• Using drugs in risky situations

 Professional Addiction Treatment